wp-plugins/awesome-support/readme.txt

 == Add-Ons ==

 Need to extend Awesome Support's features?
 We have lots of add-ons to help you setup the perfect support site.
 [Check out our add-ons page](http://getawesomesupport.com/addons/?utm_source=wordpress.org&utm_medium=other-notes&utm_campaign=Extend).

+== Team ==

+Even though the plugin has been developed and is maintained by ThemeAvenue, we've had help from various developers around the world.
+You can see all the contributors on the [team page](http://getawesomesupport.com/team/).
+Many thanks to them all!